mah51/ScuffedMDB/README.md

 ## Introduction

 Welcome to [ScuffedMDB's&trade;](https://movie.michael-hall.me) code repository.
-This website is designed to be used by a friend group to rate movies watched together :).
+This website is designed to be used by friend groups to rate movies watched together :).

 To follow any updates there is a [Changelog](/CHANGELOG.md)

 This repo is licensed under an [MIT license](https://github.com/mah51/ScuffedMDB/blob/main/LICENSE), and can therefore be modified and distributed as stated.
 However, if you do host this yourself, please include some creditation to my github somwhere on the page as a link to this repo / or my homepage.
-Not only will this help me out, but it allows others to host their own versions i'sf they wish!
+Not only will this help me out, but it allows others to host their own versions if they wish!

 Thank you to [@olig89](https://github.com/olig89) for all of the ideas and user testing!